-Dear Residents and Colleagues, On behalf of the Assessments and Examinations Committee, I would like to thank you for participating in this year's examination.
-Being the first such examination among all the medical specialties, this year marks the 60th administration of the Orthopaedic In-training Examination®.
-2023 also marks the 4th consecutive year that the Education Assessments and Examinations Committee is working with the ABOS to link the OITE and ABOS, Part 1 written Examination.
-The AAOS continues to work with the ABOS to improve the education of residents and the AAOS Fellowship.
-Every year, the OITE® is created by a group of orthopaedic surgeons who are deeply committed to education through a rigorous peer-review process and offers you an invaluable opportunity to gauge your preparedness for progressing beyond residency.
-While many topics in orthopaedic surgery lack conclusive evidence, our practices are based on sound medical principles and the consensus of experts.
-Sometimes, there may appear several correct answers to a test item, but each question has been vetted through this peer-review process to select the one best preferred response.
+November 2024 Dear Residents and Colleagues, On behalf of the Education Assessments and Examinations Committee, I would like to thank you for participating in this year's examination.
+Being the first such examination among all the medical specialties, this year marks the 61st administration of the Orthopaedic In-training Examination®.
+2024 also marks the 5th consecutive year that the Education Assessments and Examinations Committee is working with the ABOS to link the OITE and ABOS, Part 1 written Examination.
+The AAOS continues to collaborate with the ABOS to improve the education of residents and the AAOS Fellowship.
+Every year, the OITE® is created by a group of orthopaedic surgeons who are deeply committed to education through a rigorous peer-review process, and offers you an invaluable opportunity to gauge your preparedness for progressing beyond residency.
+While many topics in orthopaedic surgery lack conclusive evidence, our practices are based on sound medical principles and expert consensus.
+Sometimes, several reasonable answers to a test item may appear, but each question has been vetted through this peer-review process to select the one best preferred response.
 With this and each subsequent administration, we strive to make the OITE® better.
 Thank you for being part of this year's examination, and I hope that you find this to be an enriching educational experience.
-Sincerely, Norman Otsuka, MD, FAAOS Chair, Assessments and Examinations Committee
+Sincerely, Yelena Bogdan, MD, FACS, FAAOS Chair, Education Assessments and Examinations Committee